-Certificate B is a special type of program, called a "Co-Operative Certificate," in which employees can gain defined skills that help meet their professional talent needs.
-Employers may offer workers in a co-op certificate program release time (2 days per week) to attend class and engage in studies.
+The META Flex 20 Certificate is a special type of program, called a "Co-operative Certificate," in which employees can gain defined skills that help meet their professional talent needs by choosing the exact skillset desired in the form of variable college credit courses (5-20 credits).
+Employers may offer workers in a Co-Op Certificate Program release time (2 days a week) to attend class and engage in studies.
 Frequently, employers also help fund tuition and other expenses of participating workers.
-Degree program prerequisites for the Fundamental Skills for Manufacturing & Engineering courses are waived for certificate students.
-As such, prospective co-op certificate students must demonstrate current employment in a relevant field in industry before admission to the program.
+Degree program prerequisites are waived for certificate students.
+As such, prospective META Flex 20 students must demonstrate current employment in a relevant field in industry, have 90 college credits, and complete a work-based learning agreement before admission to the program.